5 Tips to help you plan a major home improvement project

 Websites like Houzz or Pinterest allow you to create mood boards with images that inspire you.
 In this process, you will be narrowing down the style you want, and through the research, you will also start to get an idea of what things cost.
 This process will help you in the next step, too, creating a budget.

 Let’s say you are interested in updating your kitchen.
-The average mid-sized kitchen renovation costs between $30,000-$80,000 in the greater Boston area.
+The average mid-sized kitchen, with mid-range materials used, renovation costs between $30,000-$80,000 in the greater Boston area.
 When planning your budget, keep in mind that a quote is just a quote until the work begins.
 We recommend adding 10-15% to your budget to cover unforeseen expenses like material upgrades, hiring extra labor, or emergencies; at some point during the renovation, you’ll be glad you built in some breathing room.

 This tip is not just about finding the best price for what you want but more so about finding the right company to make your dream a reality.
 Major home improvement projects are costly, and the last thing you want is to just hand over a stack of money to the first company you talk to!